 We work in an industry that contains highly sensitive information - the confidentiality of which is highly regulated.
-Every PacificSource employee must be aware of what confidential and proprietary information is, and maintain the security of both company and member information according to the rules, regulations, and sub-regulatory guidance provided by the government (as well as other legal and ethical standards).
-Additional information is available to you in the Employee Handbook, as well as our HIPAA Policies & Procedures.
+Every PacificSource employee must be aware of what confidential and proprietary information is and maintain the security of both company and member information according to the rules, regulations, and sub-regulatory guidance provided by the government (as well as other legal and ethical standards).
+Additional information is available to you in the Employee Handbook, as well as our HIPAA policies & procedures.

 - Confidential means that it is not intended for public knowledge; it may cause harm to an individual or organization if that information becomes public knowledge. - Proprietary means that it is related to or involves PacificSource.
-Other companies and individuals would also have proprietary information specific to them. - Protected Health Information or PHI is our members' confidential and proprietary information.
+Other companies and individuals would also have proprietary information specific to them. - Protected Health Information or PHI is our members' confidential and proprietary health information. - Personally Identifiable Information or PII is any information that identifies an individual directly or indirectly inferred.